Container Tips/Uses

 Packing Tips

-• Pack items that are lighter in weight first, in the front of the container.
+• Accessibility: Place items needed sooner near the front (door) of the container.

-As stated on the contract, Storage Boxes, Etc/Boxman is not responsible for any belongings stored within the container while at a property or while moving/relocating the container.
+As stated on the contract, Storage Boxes, Etc/Boxman is not responsible for any belongings stored within the container while at a property or ours.
 Call your insurance agent for information on renters insurance.